ashihsKumar713/mojo/examples/flog_viewer/README.md

 Accumulators have few common characteristics at the moment.
 They all implement a `Print` method.
-They also support the notion of 'problems' (errors that the channel handler has discovered in the message stream) and the notion of 'suspense' (in-progress transitions that are due to resolve).
+They also support the notion of 'problems' (errors that the channel handler has discovered in the message stream).
 For example, a message that appears out of order may be reported as a problem.
-Suspense is used to detect stuckness when a sequence of messages that describe a multi-step process has yet to be completed.

 # Intended Improvements

 1. Merged view of multiple log files.
 2. Unifying identity across message pipes (i.e. determining what channel is associated with the service represented by a mojo proxy).
-3. Use code generation to pretty-print log messages.
-4. Log file management methods (delete, etc).
-5. Concurrent read/write of log files.
+3. Concurrent read/write of log files.
-6. Interactive log browsing including accumulator display at any point in time.
+4. Interactive log browsing including accumulator display at any point in time.
-7. Use code generation or generated type reflection for printing channel messages.
+5. Use code generation or generated type reflection for printing channel messages.
-8. Transition to Dart implementation with graphical UI.
+6. Transition to Dart implementation with graphical UI.